 Sports Business Simulations produces Internet-based simulations of sports teams

-and leagues for use in the college classroom or as sports fantasy games.
+and leagues for use in the college classroom.

 What is a simulation?

 powerful tool for explaining actions and phenomena in society is

 to assemble representations of the observed actions for review